rjferguson21/big-bang/charter/packages/kiali/Architecture.md

     realm: baby-yoda
 ```

 If you require a more advanced SSO configuration there are additional ways to customize that are detailed in the [upstream OIDC docs](https://kiali.io/documentation/latest/configuration/authentication/openid/).
 This doc includes details on how to configure username, scope, timeout, proxies, and more.
 It also lists some [SSO provider specifics](https://kiali.io/documentation/latest/configuration/authentication/openid/#_provider_specific_instructions) which may be needed for configuring with different providers.
-If you want to provide any further configuration than what is included in the `kiali.sso` block, you can pass values via `kiali.values.cr.spec.auth`.
+If you want to provide any further configuration than what is included in the `kiali.sso` block, you can override the BB pre-configured SSO and pass values via `kiali.values.cr.spec.auth`.

 ## Licensing